dlang/DIPs/DIPs/DIP1xxx-ajie.md

 - The plan to disable by-reference iteration of rvalue ranges [1] could be cancelled.
     This has the disadvantage that the purpose of the loop will become harder to see, because one cannot assume that `ref` means that the loop excepts reference semantics.
-    On the other hand, if DIP1016 [4] gets accepted, this might be the most consistent alternative with rest of the language.

-- Programmers could be intstructed to use introspection to select whether to iterate by reference or by value.
+- Programmers could be instructed to use introspection to select whether to iterate by reference or by value.
 This will make coding general-purpose non-mutating loops a lot more difficult compared to this proposal, and greatly decreases the likelihood of third-party code accepting ranges with non-copyable members.

 - `for` loops could be instructed to be used instead of `foreach`.
-The disadvantages are same as above.
+The disadvantages are same as with the previous alternative.

 - A library solution could be made that takes an `alias` compile-time parameter and chooses the iteration method on behalf of the programmer.
     `std.algorithm.iteration.each` [5] would be a good canditate to become one.
 This concept has the following disadvantages:
     - Error messages become harder to read than with normal loops,
-    - Using `goto`, labeled `break` and `continue`, and `return` inside the loop to exit it becomes impossible.
+    - Using `goto`, labeled `break` and `continue`, and `return` inside the loop to normal termination becomes impossible with current rules of the language.
     - Needless heap allocations are caused if local variables outside the loop body are accessed.